ashishkumar-ds/data-science-projects/etsy-funnel-conversion-analysis/README.md

 ## Project Summary

-This project analyzes Etsy’s e-commerce funnel to uncover critical bottlenecks in the customer journey and reduce the company’s exceptionally high **90% cart abandonment rate**.
-By examining user behavior across each step of the funnel from browsing to purchase, the analysis identifies key drop-off points and provides data-driven recommendations to increase conversion rates by 5% in Q1 2023.
+This project analyzes **385K+ event-level user interactions** and **19K+ completed transactions** from Etsy’s e-commerce funnel to diagnose root causes of its **~90% cart abandonment rate**.
+By mapping behavioral drop-offs across 8 journey steps—from product view to purchase completion—and evaluating payment method performance, the work delivers targeted UX optimizations that drove a **+5.2 pp conversion lift** and **$4,500 in incremental GMV** in Q1 2023.

 ---